Brazil travel advice

 Length of stay

-If you intend to stay more than 90 days, you must obtain an extension from the Federal Police for a maximum stay of 180 days per period of 12 months.
+If you intend to stay more than 90 days, you must obtain an extension from the Federal Police before your authorized stay expires.
+You may be required to authenticate your documents.

 Children and travel